Interview! Erika Lust Talks Feminist Porn

 From there, Erika has worked on numerous other films, of which you can find out more on Lust Cinema.
 Also, follow Lust Films on Facebook and Twitter @erikalust.

-with the title Interview!
+You have read this article couples / feminism / feminist / feminist porn / porn with the title Interview!
 Erika Lust Talks Feminist Porn.
-You can bookmark this page URL http://lucero-momentosdepasion.blogspot.com/2012/12/interview-erika-lust-talks-feminist-porn.html.
+You can bookmark this page URL https://lucero-momentosdepasion.blogspot.com/2012/12/interview-erika-lust-talks-feminist-porn.html.
 Thanks!